rust-lang/reference/src/attributes/codegen.md

 and therefore must be marked as an [unsafe function].

 > ***Note***: a `naked_asm!` invocation may refer to registers that were not specified as operands.
-> for standard `asm!` this is undefined behavior, but `inline_asm!` may rely on the state of registers
+> for standard `asm!` this is undefined behavior, but `naked_asm!` may rely on the state of registers
 > as specified by the calling convention.

 r[attributes.codegen.naked.unused-variables]
 The [`unused_variables`] lint is suppressed within naked functions.

-r[attributes.codegen.naked.no-unwind]
-Implementations may assume that naked functions never unwind.
-Unwinding through a naked function is undefined behavior.

 ## The `no_builtins` attribute